biboletin/BookLibrary/MyLibrary/README.md

 6. CSS
 7. AJAX

-MySQL schemas is in `structure.sql`.
+MySQL schemas are in `structure.sql`.